danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/3_-_Chapter_3__Enhanced_Charisma_—_Better_Conversations,_Stronger_Connections.md

 > **WHAT MIRANDA TRACED:**
 > "Slackbot behavior logs.
 Let's see who signed this..."

-**Slackbot** — The built-in bot within Slack that automates responses and reminders.
-Users configure it to answer common questions automatically, set personal reminders, or trigger custom workflows when specific words or phrases appear in messages.

 Miranda soon discovered something that made her choke on her coffee: the bot's code signature matched her own.
 She had a sinking realization.